WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Next**: Chapter 9 examines paradigmatic questions—parent recording prohibition, constitutional validity of Rule 27.10, and publication as governance in interconnected systems.

+other ideas:
+Discoverability Reform.
+The problem is not weak keywords but weak infrastructure.
+Cases on transparency remain hidden because databases lack consistent metadata, shared taxonomies, and cross-platform integration.
+Judicial rulings that should illuminate practice vanish in unsearchable archives.
+The solution is not more keywords but a Transparency Taxonomy: standardised tags applied at upload, linked across BAILII, Caselaw, and Judiciary.uk through open APIs.
+Judges could reinforce this by signalling content type in the judgment header (e.g. “Transparency—Transcript Access” or “Transparency—Publication”).
+Over time, AI-based clustering could group related rulings by theme, creating a genuine “Transparency Navigator.”
+In short: doctrine must meet data design—reform begins when transparency itself becomes discoverable.

 # Chapter 9: Paradigmatic Thinking — Constitutional Questions and Transformative Alternatives